Apply

 Low-income families

-• Pupils aged between 8 and 11 will receive transport to their nearest school if it is between 2 and 3 miles.
+• pupils aged between 8 and 11 whose nearest school is between 2 and 3 miles from their home

-• Pupils aged between 11 and 16 who live between 2 and 6 miles from their school and attend one of their three nearest schools will receive free school transport.
+• pupils aged between 11 and 16 who live between 2 and 6 miles from their school and attend one of their three nearest schools

 Low income is defined as any child who qualifies for free school meals or families receiving the maximum level of Working Tax Credit.

-Entitlement to free school meals is defined as:
+Entitlement to free school meals is based on:

 • Income Support